snubwoody/wakunguma.com/src/pages/blog/git.md

 ## Merging changes from upstream
 You working on a feature but there's been some changes to the main branch, how do you update your feature branch?

+## Workflows

+## Tag
+You can tag when you switch to different tooling